 Amenities Along the Way

-Most of the hotels along the way had pools and similar amenities, but there wasn’t much time to use them until the last stop at Tenaya Lodge.
+Most of the hotels along the way had pools and similar amenities, but there wasn’t much free time to use them until the last stop at Tenaya Lodge.
 Here are a few amenities that stand out.

 The nightly happy hour at the Embassy Suites hotel in Sacramento served us well.
 Arriving in time for happy hour meant we could exit the bus and head to the lounge for free drinks while our luggage was sorted.
 Sounds like a small thing, but it was a pleasant and unexpected way to end the day of bus travel.